 - Honey Bourbon Glazed Scallops

-This Classic Pimento Cheese spread is a perfect addition to your Kentucky Derby party menu!
-Rich, creamy, and a little spicy, this easy spread is ready in less than 30 minutes and sure to be a hit.
+This Classic Pimento Cheese spread is a perfect addition to any Southern-style party menu!
+Rich, creamy, and a little spicy, this easy spread is ready in less than 30 minutes and always a hit.

 8 ounces cream cheese, cubed, room temperature